As Nick Cantos slid on a sleek pair of glasses, a voice spoke out to him through his iPhone.

 Experimenting with technology

 Suman Kanuganti was playing around with a pair of Google Glass in 2013 when an idea hit him: What if his friend Matt Brock, who had lost his vision several years before, could put these glasses on, stream video captured through its built-in camera, and use it to see with the help of a seeing person – himself?

 Kanuganti dove in, experimenting with the technology.
 He co-founded Aira in January 2015, began large-scale trials in mid-2016, and officially launched the service in April.

-Aira has "hundreds" of users, said Kanuganti, 37, who also serves as the company's chief executive.
-The service works on a subscription model, with a basic plan costing $89 per month for 100 minutes with a trained agent.
-The agents, who are mostly contractors, work on an on-demand model like that of Uber, logging on to take users' calls and being paid for the hours that they work.
+Aira has “hundreds” of users, said Kanuganti, 37, who also serves as the company’s CEO.
+The service works on a subscription model, with a basic plan costing $89 a month for 100 minutes with a trained agent.
+The agents, who are mostly contractors, work on an on-demand model like that of Uber, logging on to take users’ calls and being paid for the hours they work.

-"They have to learn how to think like eyes, not brains," said Kanuganti.
+“They have to learn how to think like eyes, not brains,” Kanuganti said.

 The magic in all of this is in the simplicity of the solution, he added: A missing sensory input, sight, is replaced with someone else – the agent.

 He shared stories of how the glasses have helped a mother read bedtime stories to her child every night; a user who wanted to assemble Ikea furniture; and a woman who went grocery shopping.

 “She literally cried when she picked out her own produce,” he said.

 Chris Danielsen, the director of public relations for the National Federation of the Blind, which is an investor in Aira, said the new glasses have the potential to enhance the lives of blind people and to increase their independence, but added it’s important to be realistic in our expectations of how the new technology will address challenges faced by the blind community.